PacifistRam/js-test-TOP/README.md

 # js-test-TOP
-practice with js testing usimg jest for the odin project curriculam
+practice with js testing using jest for the odin project curriculam